alonitac/PolybotServiceAWSFursa/README.md

    Change `<your-username>` and `<your-project-repo-name>` according to your GitHub username and the name you gave to your fork.
 E.g. `git clone https://github.com/johndoe/PolybotServiceAWS`.
 3. Open the repo as a code project in your favorite IDE (Pycharm, VSCode, etc..).
    It is also a good practice to create an isolated Python virtual environment specifically for your project ([see here how to do it in PyCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html)).
-4. This project involves working with many AWS services.
-   Note that you are responsible for the costs of any resources you create.
-You'll mainly pay for 2-4 EC2 instances and Application Load Balancer.
-If you work properly, the cost estimation is **35 USD** for a month, assuming your instances are running for 8 hours a day for a whole month (the project can be completed in much less than a month.
-You can, and must, stop you instances and delete the ALB at the end of usage to avoid additional charges).

-Later on, you are encouraged to change the `README.md` file content to provide relevant information about your service project.
+Later on, you are required to change the `README.md` file content to provide relevant information about your service project.

 Let's get started...